 On 30 September 2020, the Commission published Explanatory Notes on the new VAT e-commerce rules.
 They contain extensive explanations and clarifications on these new rules including practical examples on how to apply the rules if you are a supplier or an electronic interface (e.g. marketplace, platform) involved in e-commerce transactions.
 These explanatory notes are meant to help online businesses and in particular SMEs to understand their VAT obligations arising from cross-border supplies to consumers in the EU.

-These Explanatory Notes will be soon translated in all official EU languages, as well as in Chinese and Japanese.
-The Explanatory Notes will be accompanied by the update of the Guide to the One Stop Shop and by guidance in the customs field.
+These Explanatory Notes are now available in all official EU languages, as well as in Chinese and Japanese.
+The Explanatory Notes will be accompanied by the update of the Guide to the One Stop Shop.
+The Guidance for Member States and Trade concerning the importation and exportation of low value consignments is published too.

 Due to the practical difficulties created by the measures taken to contain the coronavirus pandemic, the application of the new VAT e-commerce rules is postponed by six months.
 Thus, the rules will apply as of 1 July 2021 instead of 1 January 2021, giving Member States and businesses additional time to prepare.